LIFF v2 API reference

 Gets the friendship status between a user and a LINE Official Account.

 However, you can only get the friendship status between a user and a LINE Official Account that has been linked to the same LINE Login channel to which your LIFF app has been added.
-To learn how to link a LINE Official Account to a LINE Login channel, see Add a LINE Official Account as a friend when logged in (bot link) in the LINE Login documentation.
+To learn how to link a LINE Official Account to a LINE Login channel, see Add a LINE Official Account as a friend when logged in (add friend option) in the LINE Login documentation.

 # Syntax